 Biking through Pregnancy

-Some mothers-to-be, like this lovely one on a bicycle alongside Del Monte Beach, love to bike and love being pregnant!
+Other expectant mothers, like this one on a bicycle alongside Del Monte Beach, love to bike and love being pregnant!
 But for whatever reason, they hadn’t thought much about combining the two, until the idea was suggested.

 Dena Donnell had thought of that, without any prompting.
 Here’s Dena’s story….

 Dena was expecting the Donnell’s second child, and was in her first trimester of pregnancy at this Twilight Ride.

 Dena and her husband, Tyler Donnell, are Naval Postgraduate School Cycling Club members.
 They and their son, Devin, are shown here at the NPS Cycling Club-hosted Twilight Ride at Mazda Raceway, Laguna Seca back on May 18, 2011.

 Besides knowing that more people biking helps keep the air and water cleaner for her children, Dena found that biking with her husband and son–and with her cycling club–was a wonderful way to stay fit and help make a healthy baby.

 Dena was biking on 17 Mile Drive, Pebble Beach, in her eighth month of pregnancy–about three weeks before she delivered their baby.